 Figure 2.8.
-Summary distribution of northern anchovy within and seaward of the U.S. EEZ during the 1999-2012 period.
-Probability distribution was computed using generalized additive mixed models (GAMM) and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020).
+Summary distribution of northern anchovy within the U.S. EEZ during the 1999-2012 period.
+Probability distribution was computed using generalized additive models (GAM) and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) and in Fennie et al (2022).

 Figure 2.9.
-Summary distribution of northern anchovy within and seaward of U.S. EEZ during the 2013-2020 period.
-Probability distribution was computed using GAMM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020).
+Summary distribution of northern anchovy within the U.S. EEZ during the 2013-2020 period.
+Probability distribution was computed using GAM models and provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020) and in Fennie et al (2022).